-Suspension for short periods of time is a punitive step which Panels generally should not use.
-However, short term suspension may be appropriate where a health professional's current status means that they would not be able to respond to and comply with conditions of practice but where there is a realistic prospect that, if they can resolve their present difficulties whilst suspended, conditions of practice could then be imposed.
-This approach is likely to be most appropriate in cases involving, for example, substance abuse where, at the time of the case, the health professional is seeking or undergoing treatment but has not reached the stage where he or she could safely return to practice even subject to conditions.
+However, Sshort term suspension may be appropriate where a registrant's current status means that they would not be able to respond to and comply with conditions of practice but where there is a realistic prospect that, if they can resolve their present difficulties whilst suspended, conditions of practice could then be imposed.

+This approach is likely to be most appropriate in cases involving, for example, substance abuse where, at the time of the case, the registrant is seeking or undergoing treatment but has not reached the stage where he or she could safely return to practice even subject to conditions.
+If a short term suspension is imposed for this sort of purpose, the Panel should give clear reasons for doing so.

-Suspension orders cannot be made subject to conditions but, where the Panel expects the health professional to address certain issues or do certain things before he or she can be considered for restoration to the register - for example, to undergo substance abuse treatment - this must be made clear to the health professional so that, when the order comes to be reviewed, he or she understands what is likely to be expected of them and the evidence that may need to be submitted to the reviewing Panel.
+Suspension orders cannot be made subject to conditions but, where the Panel expects the registrant to address certain issues or do certain things before he or she can be considered for restoration to the register - for example, to undergo substance abuse treatment - this must be made clear to the registrant so that, when the order comes to be reviewed, he or she understands what is likely to be expected of them and the evidence that may need to be submitted to the reviewing Panel.